-AIFM receives Management Fee #1 for each Calculation Period #1 (the three-month period starting from the day following the end of the previous fiscal period) and Calculation Period #2 (the period starting the day following the end of Calculation Period #1 and ending on the day when the current fiscal period ends).
-Management Fee #1 shall be paid at an annual rate up to 0.325% of total assets.

-(i) Total assets for Calculation Period #1 are calculated based on the following formula: (total assets stated on the balance sheet for the previous fiscal period) + (purchase price of the assets that CRE acquired during Calculation Period #1 x number of days from the acquisition date to the last day of Calculation Period #1 / number of days in Calculation Period #1) - (book value of the assets that CRE disposed during Calculation Period #1 x number of days from the disposition date to the last day of Calculation Period #2 / number of days in Calculation Period #2) (ii) Total assets for Calculation Period #2 are calculated based on the following formula: (total assets stated on the balance sheet for the previous fiscal period) + (purchase price of the assets that CRE acquired during Calculation Period #1) - (book value of the assets that CRE disposed during Calculation Period #1) + (purchase price of the assets that CRE acquired during Calculation Period #2 x number of days from the acquisition date to the last day of Calculation Period #2 / number of days in Calculation Period #2) - (book value of the assets that CRE disposed during Calculation Period #2 x number of days from the disposition date to the last day of Calculation Period #2 / number of days in Calculation Period #2)

-Management Fee #2

-For each fiscal period, Management Fee #2 shall be paid as follows:
+- Acquisition Fee - For each new property CRE REIT acquires, AIFM receives an acquisition fee equal to the purchase price (excluding national and local consumption taxes, and acquisition costs), multiplied by a rate of 1% (0.5% for acquisition from a related party). - Management Fee #1 - AIFM receives Management Fee #1 for each Calculation Period #1 (the three-month period starting from the day following the end of the previous fiscal period) and Calculation Period #2 (the period starting the day following the end of Calculation Period #1 and ending on the day when the current fiscal period ends).
+Management Fee #1 shall be paid at an annual rate of 0.3% of total assets. - (i) Total assets for Calculation Period #1 are calculated based on the following formula: (total assets stated on the balance sheet for the previous fiscal period) + (purchase price of the assets that CRE REIT acquired during Calculation Period #1 x number of days from the acquisition date to the last day of Calculation Period #1 / number of days in Calculation Period #1) (book value of the assets that CRE REIT disposed during Calculation Period #1 x number of days from the disposition date to the last day of Calculation Period #2 / number of days in Calculation Period #2) - (ii) Total assets for Calculation Period #2 are calculated based on the following formula: (total assets stated on the balance sheet for the previous fiscal period) + (purchase price of the assets that CRE REIT acquired during Calculation Period #1) (book value of the assets that CRE REIT disposed during Calculation Period #1) + (purchase price of the assets that CRE REIT acquired during Calculation Period #2 x number of days from the acquisition date to the last day of Calculation Period #2 / number of days in Calculation Period #2) (book value of the assets that CRE REIT disposed during Calculation Period #2 x number of days from the disposition date to the last day of Calculation Period #2 / number of days in Calculation Period #2) - Management Fee #2 For each fiscal period, Management Fee #2 shall be paid as following formula: